Smoked Baked Potatoes

 Instructions

-- Wash potatoes.
+- Wash and dry potatoes.
+Pierce holes in potatoes with a fork.
 Brush with olive oil.
 Roll potatoes in spices in bowl until they are completely covered.

 W D says